Skip to main content

 • θ=180°\theta = 180°: zero force (current antiparallel to field).

-Force on a current-carrying wire in a uniform magnetic field A straight horizontal wire carries current I to the right between the poles of a magnet.
-The uniform magnetic field B points from the north pole on the left side toward the south pole on the right side.
-The resulting force F equals BIL acts on the wire perpendicular to both I and B, directed out of the page in this geometry.
-N S B I F F = BIL sin θ; right-hand rule gives direction perpendicular to both I and B.
+Force on a current-carrying wire in a uniform magnetic field A straight horizontal wire carries current I to the right, at right angles to a uniform magnetic field B that points vertically up the page, from the south pole at the top toward the north pole at the bottom.
+Because I is perpendicular to B, the force F equals BIL is a maximum and, by the right-hand rule, points out of the page; it is shown as a circled dot on the wire.
+S N B I F (out of page) F = BIL sin θ; right-hand rule gives direction perpendicular to both I and B.

 Force between two long parallel wires